tchajed/iris-named-props/README.md

 allows saving the entire context and then restoring it elsewhere). `iNamedAccu` is just like `iAccu`, but it adds names to the conjuncts so that the result can easily be restored with the same names later.

+For an example of using `iNamedAccu`, see [tests/split_delay.v](tests/split_delay.v).
+We implemented a simple tactic `iSplitDelay` that puts all hypotheses on the left side but changes the goal from `Q1 ∗ Q2` to `(Q1 ∗ ?rest) ∗ (?rest -∗ ?Q2)`.
+The result is that you can prove `Q1` on the left, use `iNamedAccu` to fill `?rest` with the remaining hypotheses, and then use `iNamed 1` in the second goal to get back all the remaining hypotheses.
+The upshot is that you don't need to decide upfront how to split the context.